sergihervas/iMKT/README.md

 ---------------------
 iMKT has been developed by Sergi Hervas (sergi.hervas@uab.cat), Marta Coronado (marta.coronado@uab.cat) and Jesús Murga (jesus.murga@uab.cat), from the Bioinformatics of Genome Diversity group from the Universitat Autònoma de Barcelona (UAB) and the Institut de Biotecnologia i Biomedicina (IBB).

-If you have feedback or feature requests, please contact antonio.barbadilla@uab.cat or jesus.murga@uab.cat.
+If you have any feedback or feature requests regarding iMKT, please contact antonio.barbadilla@uab.cat or jesus.murga@uab.cat.